alexwaibel/home-cluster-proxmox/README.md

 ### Networking

-1. This cluster uses the default Traefik ingress controller deployed by k3s to configure hostnames using a subdomain of my registered tld.
+1. This cluster uses a custom Traefik ingress controller to configure hostnames using a subdomain of my registered tld.
-1. Then Caddy (a build with the [Cloudflare module](https://github.com/caddy-dns/cloudflare) included) uses LetsEncrypt to provide certificates for all my services without exposing any ports on my router to the public internet.
+1. Traefik uses cert-manager with LetsEncrypt and Cloudflare ACME DNS solver to provide certificates for all my services without exposing any ports on my router to the public internet.
-1. I then map each hostname to the Caddy server in my DNS server (Pi-hole).
+1. I then add each ingress hostname as a local record in my DNS server (Pi-hole).

 #### Repository Structure